sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

    ![Alt](/X.png "Title") <>

 5. Place the completed PDB into the center of the drone frame.
 For each of the 4 corner screw holes of the PDB, screw a standoff through the hole and into the drone frame.
 Note that the drone frame doesn't have screw grooves for the standoffs - you will create these grooves by lightly applying downward force while screwing.
-Once the PDB is secure, remove the black screws from the standoff.
+Once the PDB is secure, remove the black screws from the standoffs.
 It may help to hold a standoff with a long-nose plier while unscrewing.

    ![Alt](/X.png "Title") <>